kyma-project/kyma/resources/knative-serving-crds/README.md

 This chart includes [knative-serving-crds](https://github.com/knative/docs/tree/master/docs/serving) release files.

-Install CRDs before installing the actual resources as they depend on one another.
+Install CRDs before installing the actual resources as they depend on each other.